 Chapter 4: Comments

 The chapter about comments is not inherently bad - it contains enough caveats and examples of bad vs good comments.
-However, Martin poisons the well right in the beginning of the chapter:
+However, Martin poisons the well from the start:

 Comments are not like Schindler's List.
 They are not "pure good."
 Indeed, comments are, at best, a necessary evil.
 If our programming languages were expressive enough, or if we had the talent to subtly wield those languages to express our intent, we would not need comments very much—perhaps not at all.